 Preheat oven to 400° degrees F

 Lightly pulse the mushrooms in a food processor until you have a rice-like consistency.
-Now pulse (or chop) the walnuts to the same consistency and mix in a large bowl.
-Remove the core and leaves of your cauliflower and cut it into small pieces.
-Pulse the cauliflower to the same consistency and add to the bowl.
+Place the mushrooms in a large bowl.
+Remove the core and leaves of your cauliflower.
+Cut it into small pieces.
+Pulse the cauliflower to the same consistency as the mushrooms and add to the bowl.
 Stir in soy sauce and mix.
 Stir in spices and mix well, making sure everything is mixed thoroughly.

 Spread mixture onto a Silpat or parchment-lined baking sheet and bake for 15-20 minutes.
 Stir lightly and continue baking for an additional 5-10 minutes

 ROASTED TOMATILLO SALSA